Sourdough Hot Cross Buns

 - 7 am Preheat the oven to 375F.

-- Prepare paste for crosses by mixing flour and water, use ziplock bag, put all paste inside the bag, close tightly, cut one corner of the bag.
+- Prepare paste for crosses by mixing all ingredients together, use ziplock bag, put all paste inside the bag, close tightly, cut one corner of the bag.

 - Pipe crosses on top of buns.